yazindu/raydium-sdk-V2-demo/docs/README_DEVNET.md

 By working through these demos, you'll understand:

 1. ✅ How Raydium launchpad bonding curves work
-2. ✅ How trading fees are collected and distributed
+2. ✅ How trading fees are collected and distributed (launchpad phase)
 3. ✅ How to claim creator fees programmatically
 4. ✅ How fee sharing works for partnerships
+5. ✅ **How Fee Key NFT enables perpetual post-migration fees** 🔑
+6. ✅ Token graduation and migration to CPMM pools
-5. ✅ How to batch operations for efficiency
+7. ✅ How to batch operations for efficiency
-6. ✅ Pool state management and queries
+8. ✅ Pool state management and queries
-7. ✅ Integration patterns for your WeMeme project
+9. ✅ Integration patterns for your WeMeme project

 ---